dbilgin/polls-app/README.md

 # polls-app

 ## How to run the app
-* As this an expo project, if you do not have expo installed first run:
+* As this an expo project, if you do not have expo installed, first run:
 ```
 npm install --global expo-cli
 ```